What Are the Symptoms of a Swallowing Disorder?

 Oropharyngeal Dysphagia and Its Causes

-Oropharyngeal dysphagia is best described as difficulty with timing the movement of food and liquids from your mouth to your throat and upper esophagus when you begin your swallow.
+Oropharyngeal dysphagia is best described as difficulty swallowing or trouble with timing the movement of food and liquids from your mouth to your throat and upper esophagus when you begin your swallow.
 If you have oropharyngeal dysphagia, you may experience choking, gagging, or coughing when swallowing.
 You may have the sensation of liquids and/or solids “going down the wrong pipe” (going into the airway) or going up into the nose.
 You may also experience the sensation of foods or liquids getting stuck in your throat.
 Frequent episodes of liquids/solids going into the airway may lead to aspiration pneumonia.
 Some (but definitely not all) of the causes of oropharyngeal dysphagia are:

 - Neurological damage: Sudden neurological damage, such as a stroke or brain or spinal cord injury can affect your body’s ability to coordinate the swallow, leading to oropharyngeal dysphagia.